As I recently said, this year I’m choosing happiness. Does that mean being happy is my New Year’s resolution? Absolutely not!

 - When is the best time to start this and how long is it likely to take?

 - Is anything coming up that may affect my progress and how can I work around that?

 - Can my goal be broken down into smaller steps to make it more achievable?

-So grab a note pad and have a go at answering these questions before you set your goals for this year.
+So grab a note pad or download our free printable workbook below and have a go at answering these questions before you set your goals for this year.
 It may seem like you should capitalise on your enthusiasm and dive straight in but by taking some time to really think about the answers you’ll greatly improve your chances of success in the long run and that’s what it’s all about.